run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-train.md

 ![mceclip2.png](img/mceclip2.png)

 The image we used for training includes the Run:AI Training library.
-Among other features, this library allows the reporting of metrics from within the deep learning job.
+Among other features, this library allows the reporting of metrics from within the deep learning Job.
 Metrics such as progress, accuracy, loss, and epoch and step numbers.

 *   Progress can be seen in the status column above.
 *   To see other metrics, press the settings wheel on the top right ![mceclip4.png](img/mceclip4.png) and select additional deep learning metrics from the list